livebg/artwork/README.md

 Include `Artwork::Model` in your models which have artworks.

-Include `Artwork::Model` in your `ApplicationController` or wherever you want to have the artwork functionality.
+Include `Artwork::Controller` in your `ApplicationController` or wherever you want to have the artwork functionality.

 Then you can use `Artwork.load_2x_images?`, `Artwork.current_resolution` and the `artwork_tag` view helper.
 Example: